-This is to Certify that it is a bonafied record of Practical work done by
+This is to certify that it is a bonafied record of Practical work done by

-Sri/Kum. bearing
+Mr. /Ms bearing

-the Roll No. of class
+of class

 branch in the

 laboratory during the academic

 year under our supervision.

 Head of the Department Lecturer In-Charge

 External Examiner Internal Examiner